 - Printed copy of the completed NeoGov City of Houston Application

-Once you have all original documents and copies, you should schedule an interview by clicking on the “Schedule An Interview” button below.
+Once you have all of the19 required documents, you should schedule an interview by clicking on the “Schedule An Interview” button below.
+You will need to dress in business attire and bring all of your documents to the interview.
 Interviews are conducted by appointment only at HPD’s Recruiting Center located at 1219 Milam, Houston, TX 77002, and should take approximately 2-3 hours.
 Please note that your application packet will not be accepted or considered complete until all required documents have been submitted during your initial interview.

 Once you have passed the initial interview, you will be scheduled to take a reading comprehension test and meet with a recruiting investigator.
 Phase Two will take approximately 4-5 hours.